External link

 FedWire is a secure, real-time electronic funds transfer system that allows financial institutions to send and receive money.
 Whether you enter your wire through Digital Banking, or complete a wire transfer form, it is ultimately sent through the FedWire system for processing.

-The ISO 20022 FedWire conversion is taking place to standardize the format of payment messages across the global financial system, enabling richer data exchange, improved efficiency in processing cross-border payments, and reducing errors due to data inconsistencies.
+The ISO 20022 FedWire conversion took place to standardize the format of payment messages across the global financial system, enabling richer data exchange, improved efficiency in processing cross-border payments, and reducing errors due to data inconsistencies.

 When is this happening?

-The ISO 20022 FedWire conversion is happening March 10, 2025.
+The ISO 20022 FedWire conversion is already in effect as of July 14, 2025.
 All wires sent on or after this date must be in the new ISO format.

 What does this mean for me?

-Is there anything I need to do to prepare for the conversion?
+Is there anything I need to do after the conversion?

 What are the differences between the current format and the new ISO format?